-4 To set the number of measurements to be averaged, tap Average and enter a value between 1 and 100.
+- 4 To set the number of measurements to be averaged, tap Average and enter a value between 1 and 100. - 5 To enable the Interference Rejection feature, select On.

 Default setting is Off.
 It is recommended to use this feature only when you suspect interfering signals in the area as it slows down measurement.